Destry Rides Again (musical): Act 1

-At Frenchy's house, Destry pays a visit to Frenchy.
-Frenchy then tries to use this opportunity to seduce Destry ("I Know Your Kind").
-Destry politely tells Frenchy that he was on official business but Frenchy becomes angry anyway.
+At Frenchy's house, Destry pays a visit to Frenchy, who tries to seduce him ("I Know Your Kind").
+Destry politely tells Frenchy that he's there on official business, but Frenchy becomes angry.
 Destry gets Frenchy to admit that she had something to do with the disappearance of Sheriff Keogh.
 She then threatens to throw a perfume bottle at Destry if he didn't leave.
 Destry leaves, and Clara enters and begins to talk about Destry.
 Frenchy shoos her out and fumes about Destry ("I Hate Him").
 She finishes by smashing her brush into her mirror.

 At Rose Lovejoy's house, the men of Bottleneck admire Rose Lovejoy and her girls ("Paradise Alley").
-Frenchy and Destry run into each other and Frenchy apologizes for what she did at her house.
+Frenchy and Destry run into each other and Frenchy apologizes for her behavior earlier.
 They try to be impersonal and impartial but fail ("Anyone Would Love You").
-Destry then meets up with Wash and indirectly tells him that he's in love ("Once Knew a Fella").
-Then Destry shows Wash important papers that Sheriff Keogh had left behind and Destry tells Wash that he's got a plan and they were going to catch the culprit tonight.
+Destry then meets up with Wash and indirectly reveals that he's in love ("Once Knew a Fella").
+Then Destry shows Wash important papers that Sheriff Keogh had left behind, saying he's got a plan to catch the culprit tonight.
 The town then celebrates their "every once in a while" ("Every Once in a While").

 The saloon is packed and Frenchy performs a song ("Fair Warning").
 Destry whispers to Wash to follow Gyp Watson to see if he can lead them to the sheriff's body.
 Destry is then confronted by Kent, who tells Destry to stop investigating Keogh's disappearance.
-Destry refuses to and hints that he knows where the body is hidden.
-Kent then sends Gyp Watson to go and check if the body was still where they hid it.
+Destry refuses, hinting that he knows where the body is hidden.
+Kent then sends Gyp Watson to go and check if the body is still where they hid it.
 Wash follows Gyp and catches him red-handed with Sheriff Keogh's body.
 He arrests Gyp and tells Destry.
 Destry then announces to the town that Gyp Watson has been arrested for murder.
 Bugs Watson becomes furious, claiming that his brother didn't kill Sheriff Keogh.
-Kent then sends Frenchy to announce that Mayor Slade would by trying Gyp's case and the jury would be made up of patrons of the Last Chance Saloon.
+Kent then sends Frenchy to announce that Mayor Slade will be trying Gyp's case and the jury will be made up of patrons of the Last Chance Saloon.
 Wash disappointedly hands Destry two pistols and walks away.